The logistic function

 Equation 4 is a famous equation and it is called the Logistic Function.
 Sal Khan has made excellent videos where he shows how to derive it from the logistic growth model (Equation 3).

-How does the logistic function look like?
+What does the logistic function look like?

 A plot of a logistic function looks like this: